 Experience true Scottish hospitality during this luxury Highland getaway.

 Although the above itinerary is already a fabulous complete trip, we know that everyone is different.
 Maybe you also want to experience a tutored chocolate tasting or explore a coastal castle while you are here.
 Or dial up the adventure with a winter wild swimming experience.
 From guided winter skills or bushcraft and survival days, there is something for everyone.
 Create a customised trip that is specially tailored just for you.

 See below for more details of the options or get in touch with us here at the office, we would love to chat with you and help you build your perfect adventure.
 You can also visit our Winter in Scotland page to help answer some of your questions about this time of year, for instance, what’s the weather like, if you can see the Northern Lights, things to do, what food is in season, and much much more.

-Make your way to your accommodation within the Cairngorms National Park, your home for the next five nights.
+Make your way to your accommodation within the Cairngorms National Park, your home for the next four nights.
 This afternoon you’ll settle in and enjoy a relaxing deep tissue or hot stone massage.
 The perfect way to start your trip.
 This evening enjoy a welcoming drink as you admire the varied artwork in the bar of your flamboyant and unique hotel.

 Meet your guide at your accommodation this morning before stepping out to explore the estate of the Royal Family’s beloved Highland residence, Balmoral.
 Enjoy the quiet of the winter months as you explore these trails together through the trees and discover the unique Royal memorial cairns.
 Afterwards, if the castle is open you can take a tour and see the ballroom full of family artefacts.